MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 Recognizer = CreateCrossTrainedRecognizer(configuration)
 ```

-The method `CreateCrossTrainedRecognizer` creates a `CrossTrainedRecognizerSet` recognizer that consists of a `Recognizers` list containing both a Luis and QnA Maker recognizer.
+The method `CreateCrossTrainedRecognizer` creates a `CrossTrainedRecognizerSet` recognizer that consists of a `Recognizers` list containing both a LUIS and QnA Maker recognizer.
 Each recognizer is created by calling a method for each:

 <!-- Line 318-328 -->